node-projects/base-custom-webcomponent/README.md

 use [[expression]] for one way bindings

-use {{this.property:change;paste}} for two way bindings which listens to events 'change 'and 'paste'
+use {{this.property::change;paste}} for two way bindings which listens to events 'change 'and 'paste'

 css:cssPropertyName=[[expression]] to bind to a css property